niiknow/vue-datatables-net/README.md

       type: Object
     },
     /**
-     * Pass in DataTables.Net loaded jQuery to resolve
+     * Pass in DataTables.Net jQuery to resolve any conflict from
-     * any multiple loaded browser jQuery conflict
+     * multiple jQuery loaded in the browser
      *
      * @type Object
      */